pyserial/pyserial/documentation/pyserial_api.rst

         :param interCharTimeout:
             Inter-character timeout, None to disable.

+        :exception ValueError:
+            Will be raised when parameter are out of range, e.g. baudrate, data bits.

+        :exception SerialException:
+            In case the device can not be found or can not be configured.

         The port is immediately opened on object creation, when a ``port`` is given.
 It is not opened when port is None.